 When it is a regular form without the fibre backing, you can use water and gentle soap and then towel dry it.

 Anita bras and swimwear can be found in lingerie stores across Canada.
-To learn more visit Anita’s website.
+To learn more about mastectomy bras and more, visit Anita’s website.